-Is It The Right Way To Debt Relief In Your Case?
+Is Chapter 13 The Right Way To Debt Relief For You?

 Talk to an attorney to determine whether Chapter 13 bankruptcy is right for you.
 It may be the best debt relief option for you if:

-- Your assets or income or both are too high for you to qualify for Chapter 7 (debt discharge) bankruptcy.
+- Your assets, income or both are too high for you to qualify for Chapter 7 (debt discharge) bankruptcy.
 In other words, you are above the “means test.”

 - You have paid off a great deal of your car loan, can keep up with payments and want to keep the car and repay back payments over time without fear of repossession.

-- You have a strong desire to pay what you can on your debts, rather than seek a sweeping discharge as in a Chapter 7 bankruptcy.
+- You have a strong desire to pay what you can on your debts rather than seek a sweeping discharge, as is the case in a Chapter 7 bankruptcy.

 How Does It Work?

 Once you file a Chapter 13 bankruptcy, you will experience immediate debt relief.
-Filing bankruptcy puts the automatic stay in place, which has the power to stop foreclosure, stop car repossession, stop wage garnishment and stop creditor harassment.
+Filing bankruptcy puts the “automatic stay” in place.
+An automatic stay has the power to stop foreclosure, car repossession, wage garnishment and creditor harassment.

-Abe Limon will help you propose a plan that proposes monthly payments to your creditors at a rate you can afford.
+I will help you craft a plan that proposes monthly payments to your creditors at rates you can afford.
 A bankruptcy court will need to approve the plan.
 Secured debts such as your mortgage or car loan take first priority.
 Unsecured debts such as credit card bills and medical bills are next in line.
 In some cases, if you qualify, you may be eligible for a discount on your unsecured debts.